SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 ### Function: resetModule

 Each module should provide a function to reset itself.
-This function should stop all processing of the module which are not needed per default.
+This function should stop all processes of the module which are not needed per default.

 This function should register to the "CSK_PersistentData.OnResetAllModules" event.